mitshah1207/cooper/README.md

 - OPTION 3: give it for 'free' in a slow feeder bowl.

 **Treats**:
-Tends to find the outdoors more exciting than treats and will accept elutantly/absently.
+Tends to find the outdoors more exciting than treats however working on giving a treat (Salmon pate) when he sees a car and remains calm.
 Can be used at home for training, especially "ongoing" things like settle

 **Long lasting chews**
 - He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.